giddyyupp/coco-minitrain/README.md

 ![pearson](/figures/pearson.png)

-## More stats of COCO minitrain2017

-More info about COCO minitrain dataset is presented in [COCO minitrain](STATS.md)
+More information on COCO minitrain statistics could be found in [STATS.md](STATS.md)